 My Two Cents About the Protests in India

-Being brief, I’ll start with a quote from Dr. Martin Luther King Jr. that has been seen a lot (too much) lately.
+To quote Dr. Martin Luther King Jr. (a quote which has been seen a lot lately)…

 Now that I’ve started this opinion off from that perspective, I want to say that I’m posting about this because of the tactics being used by the state.
 The United States’ relationship with India is likely keeping our government from saying ANYTHING about the matter, and the media blackout it concerning because it’s a weapon of dictators in our modern era.
 Typically the cameras go off when an atrocity is about to be committed, and they’d prefer the international community doesn’t see it.